Skip to content

 }

-Use the user-specific token to make API requests as if they were made by the user:
+Use the user-specific token for any Tallyfy API call.
+It works exactly as if the user made the request themselves.

 GET https://go.tallyfy.com/api/organizations/{orgID}/me/tasks